-- A. Approval by the board committee responsible for facilities is required for changes with an estimated project budget impact in excess of the lesser of 1)greater than 25% of total project cost, or 2) greater than \$2.5 million, or with schedule delay of one academic year or more. - B. Approval by the system office chief finance officer is required for changes greater than \$0.5 million that do not meet the conditions of A, above.
+- A. Approval by the board committee responsible for facilities is required for changes with an estimated project budget impact in excess of the lesser of 1) 25% of total project cost, or 2) \$2.5 million. - B. Approval by the system office chief finance officer is required for changes greater than \$0.5 million that do not meet the conditions of A, above.

 (Adds a lesser approval level for administration system office chief finance officer)